portfolio-performance/bundled-jre/README.md

 * Download the JDK builds from [Zulu](https://www.azul.com/downloads/zulu/)
 * Create bundles with the appropriate ```setJvm``` [p2 Touchpoint Instructions](http://help.eclipse.org/oxygen/index.jsp?topic=/org.eclipse.platform.doc.isv/guide/p2_actions_touchpoints.html)
 * Create a feature with all JRE bundles and a repository for use in other builds
-* Create an RCP e4 application with self-update functionality to test the packaged JRE

 ## Notes